What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 Step 3: Create systems

 To create a system, start by documenting every step as you work through a task.
 Then look at the steps.
 Is there a better way to do this task?
-Should the steps be in a different order?
+Should the actions be in a different order?

 Don’t get bogged down with technical issues